yiding-he/hydrogen-ftp-server/README.md

 # hydrogen-ftp-server
-A java ftp server which supports multi-user and orgnization management.
+A java ftp server which supports multi-ftpUser and orgnization management.

 (This project is currently under development.)